Aliases for F2 Gene

 GeneCards Summary for F2 Gene

-F2 (Coagulation Factor II (Thrombin)) is a Protein Coding gene.
-Diseases associated with F2 include non-a-e hepatitis and prothrombin deficiency.
-Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
-GO annotations related to this gene include calcium ion binding and growth factor activity.
-An important paralog of this gene is HP.
+F2 (Coagulation Factor II, Thrombin) is a Protein Coding gene.
+Diseases associated with F2 include Prothrombin Deficiency, Congenital and Thrombophilia Due To Thrombin Defect.
+Among its related pathways are RET signaling and Formation of Fibrin Clot (Clotting Cascade).
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
+An important paralog of this gene is PAMR1.

 Thrombin, which cleaves bonds after Arg and Lys, converts fibrinogen to fibrin and activates factors V, VII, VIII, XIII, and, in complex with thrombomodulin, protein C. Functions in blood homeostasis, inflammation and wound healing.